arph226/BAE305-SP25-Lab6/README.md

   delay(100);
 }
 ```
 <p align="left"><em> Program 1: The above code triggers the ultrasonic sensor using trigPin, waits for the echo from echoPin, and calculates the distance to the object using the speed of sound.
-The code then displays the distance and monitors every 100 ms. The program completes these steps in 4 main parts.
+The code then displays the distance and monitors it every 100 ms. The program completes these steps in 4 main parts.
 It defines the pins on the arduino that send and recieve the ultrasonic signal (trigPin and echoPin), and declares the variables duration and distance through a float.
-Then, the program sets up the trigger pin and echo pin as outputs and inputs to recieve signals.
+Then, the program sets up the trigger pin and echo pin as outputs and inputs to receive signals.
 Finally, the loop function continuously to send pulses and measure the time for the pulse to travel back.
 It then converts this measurement to a distance. </em></p>

 **Ultrasonic Sensor Algorithm Verification**
 | Set Distance (cm) | Measured Distance (cm)|